northern-bites/nbites/src/qtool/colorcreator/README.txt

 Also, the deprecated go to file button was removed, and initial loading of a file was improved so that images load immediately instead of after clicking "next" for the first time.

+Also fixed the table mode/defundef buttons.
+They are now check boxes instead of radio buttons because this better reflects the logic of how they seem to work.
+Table mode can be on or off, and you can be in def or undef.